AnyTrack Property

 3. All reports and settings update to show that Property's data

-What Happens After Creating a Property?
+Setup Steps After Creating a Property

 1. Configure Property Settings